smcguffee/DisplayImage/README.md

 # DisplayImage
-OpenCV Test to Display an Image
+OpenCV Test to Create a Grey Image from a Color Image